jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Angels and Demons On Our Shoulders

-I'm not sure if you know this Stargazer, but power often corrupts.
-And absolute power, corrupts absolutely.
+I'm not sure if you know this Stargazer, but the Devil was once the Angel Lucifer.
+He fell from grace after succombing to greed and power.
+Likewise, Lord's Sauron, Vader, Voldemort were all once heroes of a classic tale.
+As the saying goes "power corrupts, and absolute power corrupts absolutely."

 The switch over from a classic, to a selfish/spectacle story is never easy to see.
 In fact, Darth King thought he was an angel.
-As philosophers like Rousseau were writing about improving humanity with ideals of freedom and compassion, the nobility actually liked these values.
+As philosophers like Rousseau were writing about improving humanity with ideals of freedom and compassion, the nobility actually agreed with many of these values.

 After all, the leaders believed they were protectors of their flock.
 That's why monarchs such as Frederick I, Emperor Joseph II, and Catherine II, called themselves "enlighten monarchs."
 The trending royal mentality was, "Everything for the people, nothing by the people."

 We can see how self-serving this mentality is.
 Why couldn't the nobles pay taxes?
 Why couldn't the people have a fair judicial system?
+Why couldn't merit decide who gets the job?
 Enlightened monarchs preached one thing and did another.
 The point is Darth King wasn't evil for being born into nobility.
-He is evil for holding his people back from enjoying the majic of playing the game of civilization.
+He is evil for holding his unhappy people back from enjoying the majic of playing the game of civilization.

 When a regular person rose himself up with hard work and innovation, a royal felt justified to take ownership of his work and spend the rewards as he wanted.

 The nobles thus became fallen heroes.
 And sadly, this story of fallen kings is repeating itself in our modern times.
-Our antagonists are also heroes falling from grace.
+Our antagonists are also heroes fallen from grace.

 ## Fallen Heroes